Understanding the Digital Signature Lawfulness for Manufacturing in United States

 What is the digital signature lawfulness for manufacturing in the United States?

-The digital signature lawfulness for manufacturing in the United States is governed by the Electronic Signatures in Global and National Commerce (ESIGN) Act and the Uniform Electronic Transactions Act (UETA).
-These laws ensure that digital signatures hold the same legal standing as traditional handwritten signatures, providing assurance for manufacturers looking to digitize their documentation processes.
+The digital signature lawfulness for manufacturing in the United States is governed by the Electronic Signatures in Global and National Commerce Act (ESIGN) and the Uniform Electronic Transactions Act (UETA).
+These laws establish that electronic signatures hold the same legal weight as traditional handwritten signatures, ensuring that businesses in the manufacturing sector can confidently use digital signatures.

 -